IsaacCavallaro/course_work/Term 2/Week 2/rails_controllers/rails_controllers_index.md.md

 - unititialized constat ProjectsController

-- This is occuring because we are saying the route
+- This is occuring because we are saying in the route:

+	- projects controller

+	- And this projects controller currently DOES NOT exist.

 ![Alt](rails_controller_seven.png)

-- Or projects controller (that's really what it means)

-- And this projects controller currently DOES NOT exist.

-- So we need to create the projects controllers
+- So we need to create the projects controllers.

 ## Creating projects controllers